 We have to R.A.C.E. to get our students to the finish line.
 Faced with a $24 million reduction in state aid, our reality is that we will have to do more with less.
 That is our challenge and one that is shared by many other school districts.
 This problatunity (problem-turned opportunity) provides us with a plethora of possibilities for our district.
 I plan to uplift the community as we climb by ensuring all have access and opportunity.
 I invite you to follow the Asbury Park School District’s journey as we ascend to the next Level, which is focused on the intentionality of design to increase student achievement.

-Hear more from Sancha Gray in her Lead the Way to Literacy webinar, “Strengthening the Core,” on July 29, 2019, at 7 p.m.
-ET.
-Register here.
+Hear more from Sancha Gray in her Lead the Way to Literacy webinar, “Strengthening the Core.”
+Watch the recording here.